 If you would like to get advice around a termination of pregnancy (abortion)

 We do not provide termination services directly from Devon Sexual Health but can refer you into local clinics who can.
 However all our services offer experienced and confidential advice about abortion.
-You can also discuss and request an abortion via your GP, as well as self-referring via services such as BPAS or Marie Stopes – the closest self-referral service is BPAS in Taunton.
+You can also discuss and request an abortion via your GP, as well as self-referring via services such as Marie Stopes or BPAS – the closest self-referral services are available via Marie Stopes.